octabytes/octabytes.github.io/content/fully-managed-open-source-services/databases/_index.md

 content:
   title: "'Databases'"
   catalog: databases
-  description: Discover a comprehensive catalog of over 350 open-source software applications across categories like Databases, Applications, Development, and Hosting Infrastructure.
-OctaByte offers fully managed deployment, hosting, and maintenance for CRM, ERP, CMS, e-commerce, project management tools, and more.
-Effortlessly find and deploy the software that meets your needs, complete with reliable backups, security, and updates.
+  description: Discover a comprehensive list of open source database management tools, including both relational and NoSQL options.
+Explore reliable, community-driven solutions designed to meet the needs of various applications and use cases.
+Find the right database software for your project, whether it's for data storage, querying, or scaling.
 ---